 Internships are envisioned to be for four months (May through August 2021) though may be held in fall, winter or spring on a full-time or part-time basis.
 Internships may be held at any location in Saskatchewan that is mutually satisfactory to both the intern and the company/faculty.

 Corporate application: Saskatchewan mining companies are welcome to apply to host a MentorSTEP participant, or to seek funding to support a summer internship for an existing or prospective intern who meets the criteria to join MentorSTEP as a student participant.
-Preference is given to undergraduate students from the University of Saskatchewan, but a senior high school student may be considered on a case-by-case basis.
+Preference is given to undergraduate students from the University of Saskatchewan, but another student may be considered on a case-by-case basis.
 Companies are awarded $9000 and must leverage internal funding.
 Companies are expected to provide a robust, supervised internship opportunity using your company’s existing internship policies and procedures (i.e. conducting interviews, writing letters of offer, human resources guidelines, safety, payroll).
 MentorSTEP will work with you to identify potential students, or support existing or anticipated students who have applied to you for opportunities but may meet our guidelines and criteria.
-Applications can be found here, or contact Merle Massie at 306-966-7127 or email email@example.com.
-Any student not already part of the MentorSTEP program will be expected to join the fall 2020 cohort for activities and mentorship.
+Corporate applications can be found here, or contact Merle Massie at 306-966-7127 or email email@example.com.
+Any student not already part of the MentorSTEP program will be expected to join the MentorSTEP cohort for activities and mentorship.
 Target date: by March 15th for applications, sooner if possible!

 University of Saskatchewan faculty application: Faculty members at the University of Saskatchewan are invited to apply for up to $4500 in funding to supervise a summer intern who meets the criteria to join MentorSTEP as a student participant.
-Faculty must have matching funding, though it may be possible to ask for the full amount ($9000) by demonstrating need.
+Faculty should have matching funding, though it may be possible to ask for the full amount ($9000) by demonstrating need.
 Faculty must provide a robust program of supervised summer research.
 Preference will be given to projects which support Saskatchewan's mining industry, though all STEM and related business and health research are welcome.
 USask Faculty MentorSTEP applications can be found here.
 Email Merle Massie at firstname.lastname@example.org.
-Any student not already part of the MentorSTEP program will be expected to join the next cohort for activities and mentorship.
+Any student not already part of the MentorSTEP program will be expected to join the MentorSTEP cohort for activities and mentorship.
 Note: USask faculty applications due March 15th 2021.

 STUDENTS: if you are an Indigenous woman (First Nations, Metis or Inuit) enrolled at the University of Saskatchewan as an undergraduate student in a program related to science, technology, engineering, math, business, environment, health or other programs related to Saskatchewan's mining industry, and are interested in pursuing a summer research internship in your area of interest, please send a resume and cover letter with a headline "MentorSTEP internship" to Merle Massie at email@example.com.
 We will work with you to match you and your interests with a Saskatchewan mining company or university faculty member whose program is a good fit for your future.